 Brow presentation can often be diagnosed through a vaginal examination during labor.
-If there are no conclusive signs from the physical examination alone, an ultrasound can also be used.
+If there are no conclusive signs from the physical examination alone, an ultrasound can also be used (1).
 Warning signs of brow presentation may include signs of fetal distress or lack of labor progression.

 Infants who assume a brow presentation early in labor may spontaneously move into a more optimal position during the delivery process.
 Additionally, safe delivery in brow presentation may be possible if the infant is unusually small and/or the mother’s pelvic opening is unusually large.
-For these reasons, physicians sometimes recommend vaginal delivery of infants in brow presentation.
+For these reasons, physicians occasionally recommend vaginal delivery of infants in brow presentation (1).

 If brow presentation is diagnosed in a timely fashion and is appropriately managed, there are typically no serious negative effects on the mother or baby.
 However, if medical professionals fail to recognize brow presentation and intervene as necessary, there can be lasting consequences.
-Infants may suffer oxygen deprivation due to prolonged labor or traumatic injuries from a difficult delivery.
-Some of the most severe conditions resulting from mismanaged brow presentation births include:
+Infants may suffer oxygen deprivation due to prolonged labor, or traumatic injuries from a difficult delivery.
+Some of the most severe conditions resulting from mismanaged brow presentation births include (1):

 - Hypoxic-ischemic encephalopathy